Moderno Helps Set the Trends in Episode 1 of HGTV Rock the Block

 Moderno Team Seen on HGTV

-Michael and Anthony used Moderno Porcelain Works to fabricate and install Levantina Marvel Gold large-format porcelain in the kitchen, mudroom, and laundry room.
-Michael said, “We want to be ahead of the curve, we’re supposed to set the trends and not follow them.”
+Michel and Anthony used Moderno Porcelain Works to fabricate and install Levantina Marvel Gold large-format porcelain in the kitchen, mudroom, and laundry room.
+Michel said, “We want to be ahead of the curve, we’re supposed to set the trends and not follow them.”
 The duo’s objective was to use the architectural approach by combining large-format porcelain with wood finishes to achieve a sexy, modern look.

 Moderno Porcelain Works also installed the kitchen’s backsplash and vent hood with large-format porcelain for Jonathan’s and Kristina’s home.